cpegeric/go-wikidump/README.md

 to use more than 3 concurrent download connections results in errors so choose from 1-3.

 The default download folder is "wikipedia-dump" inside the working directory.
+Before you can start extracting pages you need to run

+    dump.SaveIndexRanges()
+Which reads the index files and saves the range of pageIDs included in each index in a text file to be able to access the required index file without having to search through all of them for each page.

 Extract a specific page from the dump: